Teoroo-CMC/GroPoB/README.md

 # Polymer Electrolyte builder for MD simulations

 This is a tutorial to build initial configurations and force field parameters required for the Classical Molecular dynamics simulation using GROMACS software of polymer electrolyte system PEO-LiTFSI.
-This tutorial is based on the jupyter notebook written using different open-source tools.
+This tutorial is based on the jupyter notebook, written using different open-source tools.
 Before building the PE system, one has to answer the following questions:

 Questions | In this tutorial
 -------- | ----------------